nitrado/NitrAPI/README.md

 # NITRAPI Documentation

-**Note:** The API is currently in a closed beta test.
+**Note:** The NITRAPI is currently in a closed beta test.
 There are no applications available at this time.

 The documentation can be found under [http://nitrado.github.io/Nitrapi/](http://nitrado.github.io/Nitrapi/)